 Our curriculum is delivered as a package of tightly woven concepts rather than stand-alone classes.
 Faculty from different subject areas collaborate to provide you with a holistic view of the complex environment in which you will work as an accounting professional.

-The focus of this course is a study of advanced principles of federal taxation.
-A key area of content will be the taxation of business entities: C Corporations, S Corporations, Partnerships and Limited Liability Companies (LLC).
+A study of advanced principles of federal taxation.
+A key area of content will be the taxation of business entities: C corporations, S corporations, partnerships and limited liability companies (LLC).
 Complex issues related to these business entities, such as formations, operations and distributions, will be discussed.
-An introduction to corporate liquidations and reorganizations will be included.
-The concepts of tax planning, hierarchy of federal tax authority and on-line tax research are integrated throughout the course.
+An introduction to corporate liquidations and reorganizations is also included.
+The concepts of tax planning, hierarchy of federal tax authority and online tax research are integrated throughout the course.
 Ethical issues in tax planning and compliance will be considered.

-This course provides an intensive, critical analysis of important current and emerging financial accounting and reporting issues.
-Protection of the public interest is the focus of this analysis.
+An intensive, critical analysis of important current and emerging financial accounting and reporting issues, with protection of the public interest as a key focus.
 Business and financial situations will be analyzed in light of developing issues, and recent relevant pronouncements will be evaluated.
 This course will have significant coordination with other courses offered during the same term.

-This course is focused on self-management, goal setting, strategic thinking and creative problem solving, as well as group work skills such as resolving conflicts, building teams, motivating, leading change and evaluating performance.
+A focused study of self-management, goal setting, strategic thinking and creative problem solving, as well as group work skills such as resolving conflicts, building teams, motivating, leading change and evaluating performance.
 This course also addresses professional business development through presentations by and discussions with accounting professionals.

-This course compares accounting principles and practices among different countries, and examines how examines how accounting differences often stem from cultural, socioeconomic and political factors.
+A comparison of accounting principles and practices among different countries and an examination of how differences often stem from cultural, socioeconomic and political factors.
 The course will further examine the implications of these differences in accounting principles and discuss how they affect internal and external accounting information for companies with international operations.

-This course provides a framework to help you understand the components of business valuation and to identify, assess and manage the kinds of risk that a business faces in today’s environment.
-Topics include the weighted average cost of capital, capital structure theory, business valuation, working capital management and management of financial risk through contracts, such as derivatives.
+A framework to help you understand the components of business valuation and to identify, assess and manage the kinds of risk that a business faces in today’s environment.
+Topics include: the weighted average cost of capital, capital structure theory, business valuation, working capital management and management of financial risk through contracts, such as derivatives.
 The course will use computer-based financial modeling and forecasting.